Bois de Boulogne: A hunting preserve, royal châteaux, and a historic balloon flight

 Despite its royal status, the forest remained dangerous for travellers; the scientist and traveller Pierre Belon was murdered by thieves in the Bois de Boulogne in 1564.

 During the reigns of Henry II and Henry III, the forest was enclosed within a wall with eight gates.
 Henry IV planted 15,000 mulberry trees, with the hope of beginning a local silk industry.
 When Henry annulled his marriage to Marguerite de Valois, she went to live in the Château de la Muette, on the edge of the forest.

 In the early 18th century, wealthy and important women often retired to the convent of the Abbey of Longchamp, located where the hippodrome now stands.
 A famous opera singer of the period, Madmoiselle Le Maure, retired there in 1727 but continued to give recitals inside the Abbey, even during Holy Week.
 These concerts drew large crowds and irritated the Archbishop of Paris, who closed the Abbey to the public.

 Louis XVI and his family used the forest as a hunting ground and pleasure garden.
-In 1777, the Comte d'Artois, Louis XVI's brother, built a charming miniature palace, the Château de Bagatelle, in the Bois in just 64 days, on a wager from his sister-in-law, Marie Antoinette.
+In 1777, his brother the Comte d'Artois built a charming miniature palace, the Château de Bagatelle, in the Bois in just 64 days, on a wager from his sister-in-law, Marie Antoinette.
 Louis XVI also opened the walled park to the public for the first time.

 On 21 November 1783, Pilâtre de Rozier and the Marquis d'Arlandes took off from the Château de la Muette in a hot air balloon made by the Montgolfier brothers.
 Previous flights had carried animals or had been tethered to the ground; this was the first manned free flight in history.
 The balloon rose to a height of 910 meters (3000 feet), was in the air for 25 minutes, and covered nine kilometers.

-Following the defeat of Napoleon Bonaparte in 1814, 40,000 soldiers of the British and Russian armies camped in the forest.
+Following the defeat of Napoleon in 1814, 40,000 soldiers of the British and Russian armies camped in the forest.
 Thousands of trees were cut down to build shelters and for firewood.

 From 1815 until the French Second Republic, the Bois was largely empty, an assortment of bleak ruined meadows and tree stumps where the British and Russians had camped and dismal stagnant ponds.